fsiegrist/devops-bootcamp-09-aws-services/Notes.md

 <summary>Video: 8, 9, 10 - Deploy to EC2 Server from Jenkins Pipeline</summary>
 <br />

 After having built a Docker image containing our application and pushed it to a Docker repository, we are ready to deploy it on a server.
-In the deploy stage of the Jenkins pipeline we're gonna ssh into an EC2 server and execute a docker run command to pull the image and start a container running the application.
+In the deploy stage of the Jenkins pipeline we ssh into an EC2 server and execute a docker run command to pull the image and start a container running the application.
 To be able to do that, we have to install an SSH agent plugin and create according credentials.

 ### Install SSH Agent Plugin and Create SSH Credentials
 Login to the Jenkins management web console and install the "SSH Agent" plugin.
-Then open the multibranch pipeline ("Dashboard" > "devops-bootcamp-multibranch-pipeline"), open the pipeline specific "Credentials", scroll down to "Stores scoped to devops-bootcamp-multibranch-pipeline" and click on the devops-bootcamp-multibranch-pipeline link and the on the "Global credentials (unrestricted)" link.
-Press the "Add credentials" button, select the kind "SSH Username with private key", enter an ID (e.g. ec2-server-key), the username 'ec2-user', select Private Key > Enter directly, press the "Add" button and paste the content of the `~/.ssh/docker-server.pem` file you downloaded from the EC2 server.
+Then open the multibranch pipeline ("Dashboard" > "devops-bootcamp-multibranch-pipeline"), open the pipeline specific "Credentials", scroll down to "Stores scoped to devops-bootcamp-multibranch-pipeline" and click on the devops-bootcamp-multibranch-pipeline link and then on the "Global credentials (unrestricted)" link.
+Press the "Add credentials" button, select the kind "SSH Username with private key", enter an ID (e.g. ec2-server-key), the username 'ec2-user', select "Private Key" > "Enter directly", press the "Add" button and paste the content of the `~/.ssh/docker-server.pem` file you downloaded from the EC2 server.
 (To copy the content on a mac without having to display it on the terminal, use `pbcopy < ~/.ssh/docker-server.pem`.)
 Press the "Create" button.

+### Add Deploy Stage to Jenkinsfile
 To find out how to use the SSH Agent plugin in a Jenkinsfile, we go back to the multibranch pipeline project and click on the item "Pipeline Syntax" in the left menu.
 Select "sshagent: SSH Agent" in the Sample Step dropdown.
 The "ec2-user" is already selected (since it is the only SSH credentials username we have).
 Press the "Generate Pipeline Script" button and copy the example snippet.

-### Add Deploy Stage to Jenkinsfile
-Now open the Jenkinsfile in the application project (which is built in the multibranch pipeline) and add the following stage:
+Now open the Jenkinsfile in the application project, which is built in the multibranch pipeline (java-maven-app) and add the following stage:
 ```groovy
 stage('Deploy Application') {
     steps {